sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.13">

-You can allow applications to access OS information (list of running processes, OS version, Glue42 start time) through their [application configuration](../../developers/configuration/application/index.html).
-The information can then be retrieved through the `glue42gd` object injected in the global `window` object when the application is started.
+You can allow apps to access OS information (list of running processes, OS version, Glue42 start time) through their [app configuration](../../developers/configuration/application/index.html).
+The information can then be retrieved through the `glue42gd` object injected in the global `window` object when the app is started.

 ### Configuration